franpanteli/5-Data-Analysis-Python-Page-View-Time-Series-Visualizer-Project/README.md

 ![Screenshot 2024-04-01 at 14 51 39](https://github.com/franpanteli/Data-Analysis-Python-Page-View-Time-Series-Visualiser-Project/assets/131474705/0e34956f-8a2e-43fb-9770-149ce1109d98)

 #### Submission & Testing
 Project files were pushed to this repository once all unit tests ([test_module.py](https://github.com/franpanteli/Data-Analysis-Python-Medical-Data-Visualiser-Project/blob/main/py%20Files/test_module.py) and [main.py](https://github.com/franpanteli/Data-Analysis-Python-Medical-Data-Visualiser-Project/blob/main/py%20Files/main.py)) had successfully passed and its URL was submitted.
-This aided in developing statistical and data analytics skills with Numpy and marked the completion of the fourth project in the course as part of my independent problem solving work.
+This aided in developing statistical and data analytics skills with NumPy and marked the completion of the fourth project in the course as part of my independent problem solving work.

 ### To Clone This Repository
 ```